-During the spring and summer months, The Arboretum is maintained with the help of the Arboretum Assistants program, giving volunteers the opportunity to train in gardening techniques while donating their time to help prep, plant, and polish this community jewel.
+During the spring and summer months, The Arboretum is maintained with the help of the Arboretum Assistants program, giving volunteers the opportunity to train in gardening techniques while donating their time to help prep, plant and polish this community iewel.

 The Museum accepts and relies on volunteers to accomplish many of its daily operations and projects.
-Please inquire if you wish to volunteer your time to improve this fine place for future visitors and residents (visit our website and click on "Employment & Volunteering" link at the bottom of the homepage).
+Please inquire if you wish to volunteer your time to improve this fine place for future visitors and residents (visit our Web site and click on "Arboretum Volunteer" link in the left-hand column).
 Remember that one of the many highlights of The Arboretum is nature in a learning environment.
-For information about the Arboretum Assistants program, contact us at 610.371.5850 x239, or at arborasst@readingpublicmuseum.org.
+For information about the Arboretum Assistants program, contact us at 610-371-5850 x239, or at arborasst@readingpublicmuseum.org.